talwrii/ffmpeg-cookbook/README.md

 This uses the [source filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#toc-Filtering-Introduction), [anullsrc (doc)](https://ffmpeg.org/ffmpeg-filters.html#anullsrc) which generates ten seconds of silence (specified through the `duration` parameter) and then writes this to a stream labelled '[out]'.
 The `-map` command specifies stream labelled `[out]` is used in the output.

-You can also run this as: `ffmpeg -filter_complex 'anullsrc=duration=10s' -ac 1 silence.wav` and an the output of the filter is ipplicitly used as the stream for output.
+You can also run this as: `ffmpeg -filter_complex 'anullsrc=duration=10s' -ac 1 silence.wav` and an the output of the filter is implicitly used as the stream for output.
 But you cannot use `-af` because these filters must have precisely one input and one output and this has no input.

 <a name="play"> </a>
 <a name="sine-play"> </a>